 The course is taught by representatives of companies associated within the Business Service Center Forum (BSCF) of the American Chamber of Commerce - by trainers of soft and hard skills necessary to become successful on the labour market (not only) in the area of shared services.
-The language of instruction is Slovak.
+The language of instruction is Slovak or English.

-Approved: prof. Dr. Jörg Meier, prof. PhDr.
-Ol'ga Orosová, CSc., prof. PaedDr.
-Lívia
+Approved: prof. PhDr.
+Ol'ga Orosová, CSc., prof. PhDr.
+Eugen Andreanský, PhD., prof. PaedDr.